wpilibsuite/frc-docs/source/docs/contributing/build-instructions.rst

 .. image:: images/build-instructions-1.png

+Once Python is installed, open up Powershell.
+Then navigate to the frc-docs directory.
+Run the following command: ``pip install -r source/requirements.txt``

 Ensure that the GraphViz ``bin`` folder is correctly linked in your `Path <https://stackoverflow.com/a/44272417>`__.
 By default, this folder is located at ``C:\Program Files (x86)\Graphviz2.38\bin``.

 .. image:: images/build-instructions-2.png